-We’re sad that we can’t present the Bard on our Festival stages this summer, but you can still look to digital spaces to find some great Shakespeare entertainment.
-We’re ready to guide you to the best of it, from close to home and around the world, with our new feature: Bard’s Guide to Shakespeare Online.
+We’re ready to guide you to the best of Shakespeare entertainment online, from close to home and around the world, with Bard’s Guide to Shakespeare Online.
 It’s a curated list of Shakespeare-related content you’ll love – from live-streamed plays to podcasts and more – all in one convenient location.

 For timely browsing, the events and performances that are happening soonest are at the top of the list.
 And be sure to check this space regularly, as we’ll be updating the schedule with links to fresh content.